k3s-io/docs/docs/advanced/advanced.md

 sudo reboot
 ```

-Alternatively, K3s ships which a working version of ipTables (v1.8.6) which does not cause a crash.
+Alternatively, K3s ships which a working version of ipTables (v1.8.6) which functions properly.
 You can replace iptables on your system:

 ```bash
 sudo apt remove iptables nftables -y